cozy/cozy-docs/src/documents/en/hack/getting-started/learn-single-page-app-way.html.md

 * A [tutorial](http://blog.revolunet.com/blog/2014/02/14/angularjs-services-inheritance/) that explains how to build a Object Oriented framework and get closer to Angular 2 new architecture
 * A [document](https://github.com/johnpapa/angular-styleguide) that explains how to write clean code in Angular.
 * [Karma](https://karma-runner.github.io/0.8/plus/AngularJS.html).
 A generator for testing AngularJS.
-* A nice [tutorial](https://www.airpair.com/angularjs/posts/top-10-mistakes-angularjs-developers-make) that explains what you shoud'nt do in AngularJS
+* A nice [tutorial](https://www.airpair.com/angularjs/posts/top-10-mistakes-angularjs-developers-make) that explains what you shouldn't do in AngularJS

 Important : because of his evolution, a lot of the angularJS tutorial get's depreciated very fast.